LeeMorinUCF/QMB6358F20/demo_04_function_design/README.md

   * Split the calculation into checkpoints where you can determine the format of intermediate calculations.
   * Type in the code one block at a time.
+  * Assign values to the arguments (but hide them in comments, so as not to interfere) and run blocks of code in the IDE to test one section at a time.
 * If you find it is getting too complicated, consider breaking up the calculation into separate parts.
   * Is there a natural checkpoint where you can test with examples?